travis-ci/docs-travis-ci-com/user/private-dependencies-bb.md

 [repo key](#repo-key) instead.

 ## Repo Key
-Travis Ci will add new Access Key for your repository.
-It will allow us to read the travis.yml file content
+Travis CI will add a new access key for your repository.
+It will allow us to read the travis.yml file content.

 ## Password